 - StuCo teachers receive three (3) Free Elective Units for teaching each StuCo course via the StuCo Practicum course number (98-000)

 The application for Fall 2014 is now available at the new CMU StuCo Homepage.
-The DEADLINE FOR FALL 2014 STUCO APPLICATIONS is Friday, February 7, 2014.
+The DEADLINE FOR SPRING 2015 STUCO APPLICATIONS is Friday, September 12, 2014.

 The following two forms will only be used if your course is approved by StuCo: